mmaelicke/scikit-gstat/docs/userguide/variogram.rst

 same thing.
 The only difference is that it tries to find a good initial guess for the parameters and limits the search space for parameters.
 That should make the fitting more robust.
 Technically, we used the Levenberg-Marquardt algorithm above.
+That's a commonly used, very fast least squares implementation.
+However, sometimes it fails to find good parameters, as it is unbounded and *searching* an invalid parameter space.
+The default for :class:`Variogram <skgstat.Variogram>` is
+Trust-Region Reflective (TRF), which is also the default for :class:`Variogram <skgstat.Variogram>`.
+It uses a valid parameter space as bounds and therefore won't fail in finding parameters.
-:class:`Variogram <skgstat.Variogram>` can be forced to use the same by setting the :class:`Variogram.fit_method <skgstat.Variogram.fit_method>` to 'lm'.
-The default, however, is 'trf', which is the *Trust Region Reflective* algorithm, the bounded fit with initial guesses described above.
+You can, hoever, switch to Levenberg-Marquardt by setting the :class:`Variogram.fit_method <skgstat.Variogram.fit_method>` to 'lm'.
-You can use it like:

 .. ipython:: python
     :okwarning: